Assanur Rijal: Persis Solo

 In 2021, Assanur Rijal signed a contract with Indonesian Liga 2 club Persis Solo.
-He made his league debut on 5 October against Persijap Jepara at the Manahan Stadium, Surakarta.
+He made his league debut on 5 October 2021 against Persijap Jepara at the Manahan Stadium, Surakarta.

-Return to Persiraja
+Return to Persiraja Banda Aceh

-He was signed for Persiraja Banda Aceh to play in the Liga 1 in the 2021-22 season.
+He was signed for Persiraja Banda Aceh to play in the Liga 1 in the 2021–22 season.
 Rijal made his league debut on 7 January 2022 in a match against PSS Sleman at the Ngurah Rai Stadium, Denpasar.

 Bekasi City

-On 7 June 2022, it was announced that Rijal would be joining Bekasi City for the 2022-23 Liga 2 campaign.
+On 7 June 2022, it was announced that Rijal would be joining Bekasi City for the 2022–23 Liga 2 campaign.